Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩3 @ Segmentation.md

 ![[Pasted image 20230304110322.png|600]]

 ## Segment Table
 The segment table keeps record of the segments as done by the paging table.
+It keeps record of:
+- `Segment number`
+- `Base:` The base/starting address of the segment
+- `Length:` The length of the segment

 If the address is `n+m bits`, where:
 - `n` is the segment number.
 We use it to find the starting physical address by looking up in the segment table